2016 Leap Second

 Who Determines When to Add or Remove a Second?

 The International Earth Rotation and Reference Systems Service (IERS) has been responsible for making these proclamations since it took over that duty from the Bureau International de l'Heure (BIH) in 1988.
 Announcements are usually made more than five months in advance.
 This decision is normally made when the difference between International Atomic Time (TAI) and Coordinated Universal Time (UTC) exceeds 0.6 seconds to ensure that it rarely exceeds 0.9 seconds.
 View the latest Bulletin here.

-Unfortunately, Leap Seconds can negatively affect operating systems, routers, switches and servers.
+Unfortunately, leap seconds can negatively affect operating systems, routers, switches, and servers.
 Sometimes these disruptions are quite extensive.
-For example, after a second was added to the end of the day on June 30, 2012, Amadeus, a computer reservations system, Yelp and LinkedIn experienced crashes and outages.
+For example, after a second was added to the end of the day on June 30, 2012, Amadeus, Yelp, and LinkedIn experienced crashes and outages.
 However, every time one of these seconds is added, network administrators are gaining a firmer grasp on how to incorporate them while keeping everything running smoothly.